Agon Elezi

-Agon Elezi (Агон Елези; born 1 March 2001) is a North Macedonian professional footballer who plays as a defensive midfielder for Bosnian Premier League club Sarajevo.
+Agon Elezi (Агон Елези; born 1 March 2001) is a Macedonian professional footballer who plays as a defensive midfielder for Bosnian Premier League club Sarajevo.

 Club career

-Born in Skopje,[North Macedonia], he played for Shkupi in the North Macedonian First League between 2014 and 2016.
+Born in Skopje, North Macedonia, he played for Shkupi in the North Macedonian First League between 2014 and 2016.
 In 2016 he attended Brooke House College Football Academy in Market Harborough.
 The Academy plays fixtures in Cup Competitions, including ISFA, ESFA & County Cups.
 Alongside these competitions, players will play in a competitive game Programme from Professional Clubs to School sides.
 In the 2017–18 season Elezi signed a contract with the French side Caen where he spent a year of his youth career playing here.

 On 30 January 2024, Elezi signed a three-and-a-half-year contract with VfL Bochum in the Bundesliga.

 On 10 January 2025, Elezi returned to Croatia, joining Gorica on loan until the end of the season.

 On 14 July 2025, his contract with Bochum was terminated by mutual consent.

 On 16 July 2025, Elezi signed a three year contract with Sarajevo.